 Louisville QB Teddy Bridgewater

 They drafted what now will be the left tackle of the future — Luke Joeckel, with Eugene Monroe gone — so it only makes sense that they give him someone to protect.
 Blaine Gabbert will get the remainder of the season to show something, anything, and the return of Justin Blackmon could help, but confidence in Gabbert has been waning for some time.

 South Carolina DE Jadeveon Clowney

-Clearly, the Bucs’ issues lie mostly on offense, but it’s not like they could not use a talent of Clowney’s ilk.
+Clearly, the Bucs’ issues lie mostly on the offensive side of the ball, but it’s not like they could not use a talent of Clowney’s ilk.
 Daniel Te’o-Nesheim is not starter-grade, and Da’Quan Bowers might be a lost cause.
-If Gerald McCoy had a teammate such as Clowney, he’d see fewer double teams.
+If Gerald McCoy had a teammate such as Clowney, he’d surely see fewer double teams.

 3. New York Giants

 Alabama OT Cyrus Kouandjio